microsoft/DynamicTelemetry/README.md

 these challenges and make debugging in production environments more efficient and effective.

 Feel free to modify this draft as needed.
-Let me know if there's anything else you'd like to add or change!
+Let us know if there's anything else you'd like to add or change!

 ## Contributing